 Most allergy sufferers experience mild reactions.
 Symptoms can include varying degrees of hives, swelling of the throat, difficulty breathing and vomiting.
 A small proportion of susceptible sufferers may experience severe and potentially fatal anaphylactic shock.

 Anaphylaxis is a rare but potentially fatal condition in which several different parts of the body experience severe allergic reactions simultaneously.
-This may included swelling of the mouth and throat, a drop in blood pressure, unconsciousness, hives and other symptoms.
+This may include swelling of the mouth and throat, a drop in blood pressure, unconsciousness, hives and other symptoms.
 Anaphylactic reactions can be mild to life-threatening and can occur within minutes to four hours after exposure to the allergen, requiring immediate medical care.
 Emergency treatment often includes injection of epinephrine.
 Persons with food allergies often are prescribed epinephrine to carry with them at all times in the event of anaphylaxis.

 Yes.
 Though most individuals develop food allergies in early childhood, food allergies can develop at any age.